 Sound fun?
 Don’t worry.
 Being a former Medical Laboratory Scientist and self-proclaimed nerd, I’ve done some work for you in investigating essential oil chemistry, studies surrounding these chemical constituents, and which essential oils contain them.
 We will start our journey with linalool.

 Linalool is a chemical constituent of many essential oils.
 It is in a class of molecules deemed monoterpene alcohols.
 The scent of linalool has been described as lightly flora, citrus-like, and woodsy (6).
 While it is found in massive quantities all throughout nature, it can be produced synthetically and is used in many perfumes and additives.
 In fact, synthetic linalool is found in 60-90% of cosmetics (2).
-Some therapeutic claims of linalool include anti-anxiety, sedative, and anti-inflammatory effects.
+Some traditional, therapeutic claims of linalool include anti-anxiety, sedative, and anti-inflammatory effects.

 In a study investigating the anti-anxiety effects, rats that were injected with linalool showed a significant decrease in muscular activity when compared with rats that were not (4).
 There were differing ideas on what caused this effect.

 - It is possible that linalool interacts with molecules at the site in the body where the muscles talk to the nervous system (4).

 - It was also suggested that linalool blocks excitable activity in the brain (4).

 Although this study did not prove anti-anxiety effects, it did show promising results in regards to sedation and relaxing the muscles.

 These findings were confirmed in another study where inhaled linalool produced a similar sedative effects in rat (3).
 In addition, inhaled linalool has been to shown to decrease aggression and improve social behavior in rats, which supports the anti-anxiety claim.
 (1).